Chart Color Schemes

 Mount Barker has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely to impact the area.
-Key projects include New Mount Barker Hospital Development, Clover Park, Mount Barker Interchange Upgrade, and Adelaide Hills Rail Extension (Mount Barker) Planning Study.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects likely affecting the region.
+Notable initiatives include New Mount Barker Hospital, Clover Park, Mount Barker Interchange Upgrade, and Adelaide Hills Rail Extension (Mount Barker) Planning Study.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.